 Funda's latest Hackathon has just taken place.
 In this edition, too, thirteen teams pitched excellent ideas, some of which were put into practice straight away.
-We took the opportunity to chat to participating funda engineers Rudy, Lars and Jelle about the ins and outs of their ideas and about the hackathon itself.
+We took the opportunity to chat to participating funda engineers Rudy van Sloten, Lars Schuitema and Jelle van Noord about the ins and outs of their ideas and about the hackathon itself.

 WHICH IDEA DID YOU WORK ON DURING THE HACKATHON?

 Jelle van Noord (back-end developer): ‘Our team made a game for funda staff, in which you can play against each other, like a EURO 2020 group.
 At funda we of course all work with property, and we thought it would be good to transform that into a game to test how good our colleagues are at investing.
 The ‘Landlords’ game is all about our own data, the properties.
 The aim is that you buy houses for the asking price and can then increase your fictional bank balance if the house is sold above the asking price.
 The competitive element is really nice: who is the best investor, and who has less of an eye for it?’